Benko11/supaplexeditor/README.md

 # Changelog
 - 0.3 dev
     - No longer needed to create `src/cache/` directory manually
+    - Redisgned editor elements
+    - Bootstrap and NPM implementation
+    - Brand new API
+    - TBD:
+        - implement new API
+        - add instructions for applying the API
+        - view all levels within a file
+        - make selection buttons into labels
+        - implement functionalities into selection buttons
+        - add link for the author
 - 0.2.2.1 (29 July 2018)
     - Fix of the wrong `LEVELS.DAT` file
     - Uniform GIT system across all branches